Raphael-Boichot/The-TinyGB-Printer/README.md

 - [A Raspberry Pi Pico Zero](https://fr.aliexpress.com/item/1005005862794169.html).
 Just check pinout if seller is not the same.
 - [A bare MicroSD shield](https://fr.aliexpress.com/item/1005005302035188.html) without internal power converter and pin header.
 The most simple.
+- [A 240x240 TFT Display](https://fr.aliexpress.com/item/1005007143117779.html).
+It must be that exact one, 7 pins, without CS.
 - [A 4 gates level shifter](https://fr.aliexpress.com/item/1005004560297038.html).
 The Pi Pico pins are not 5V rated, so the need for a level shifter.
 - [A 5V DC-DC step-up converter](https://fr.aliexpress.com/item/32809095271.html), 0.9-5V (input) to 5V (output).
 I know, it does not look impressive but it does prefectly the job.
-- [Pin headers](https://fr.aliexpress.com/item/1005007324368709.html) with 2.54 mm spacing, whatever the pin lenght, you will trim them anyway.
+- [Male and female pin headers](https://fr.aliexpress.com/item/1005007324368709.html) with 2.54 mm spacing, whatever the pin lenght, you will trim them anyway.
 - [A GBA/GBC Game Boy serial slot](https://fr.aliexpress.com/item/1005006361884480.html).
 They can be cheap or not depending on the seller, do not hesitate to change.
 - [A 6x6 mm pushbutton](https://fr.aliexpress.com/item/1005003938244847.html), whatever height.
 The softer the better if you have the choice.
 - [2 x 22 µF caps with a 1206 footprint](https://fr.aliexpress.com/item/1005006022131059.html) (22 to 50 µF is OK if you have spares).
 Take 10V or 16V.